Advisory Board

 GENERAL REQUIREMENTS

-- For inquiries, please email Courtney Knoblock at cknoblock@zarrow.org and Joshua J. Knowles at jknowles@zarrow.org.
+• For inquiries, please email Joshua J. Knowles at jknowles@zarrow.org.

-- Grants may support: 1) general operations, 2) a specific program or facility, 3) equipment or vehicle purchase, 4) consulting, 5) planning or training activity, 6) a research project, or other efforts that aim to address a disparity rooted in white supremacy and systemic racism.
+• Grants may support: 1) general operations, 2) a specific program or facility, 3) equipment or vehicle purchase, 4) organizational capacity building, or 5) other efforts that aim to address a disparity rooted in white supremacy and systemic racism.

 ELIGIBLE ORGANIZATIONS WILL…